Return to Koh Chang Beaches

 • Nightlife: Low Key, Beach bars, beer bars

-• Bars: Sapparot, Lek’s, M & D, Suzy’s, Lion Bar
+• Bars: Sapparot, Lek’s, M & D, Suzy’s, Lion Bar,

-• Beach Bars/Restaurants: Pilot, Mandalay
+• Beach Bars/Restaurants: Vanilla Sky, Pilot, Mandalay, Summer SUP

 • Other: Minimarts, Pharmacies, ATMs, Banks, Ticket agents, Tattoo, Motorbike Rental, Massage, Temple, Dentist, cannabis shops